Top 10 Tips to Master Influencer Marketing

 Influencers are people that drive knowledge and opinion and have an ‘influence’ over their followers.
 Influencers on social media appear more and more every day, and brands across the GCC and the wider MENA region have teamed up with many of them in an attempt to deliver their messages more effectively.
 However, identifying the right influencers and measuring ROI remain an area of struggle for many brands both regionally and globally.

 Here I’ll present some key tips on how to master influencer marketing.
 These top tips are main takeaways from a webinar Meltwater hosted with the social media phenomenon, Max of Arabia, and communications and marketing specialist, Alex Malouf.
 Firstly, I will be looking at the top 5 influencer marketing tips for brands from a marketer/brand perspective, followed by those from an influencer perspective.
-Listen to the webinar recording here.

 Tips from a Marketer’s perspective:

 Define the objective(s) of your influencer outreach program.
 Are you looking to:

 increase brand awareness?

 position yourself as a thought leader?

 Defining your short term and long term goals will help you select the right influencer, design your campaign’s content, as well as the methods to track and measure the success of your influencer marketing strategy.